philvarner/old-possum/algorithms/README.md

 ## Data Structures

+structure and semantics

+* Bag (multiset)- non-unique; add and iterate
+* Set (USet)- unique; add and iterate; unordered
+* SSet (sorted set) - supports successor find
-* Hash table, hash map, associative array, and dictionary refer to the same data structure.
+* Hash table (map, hash map, associative array, dictionary).
 A symbol table is usually implemented using a hash table, and is sometimes referred to synonymously.
-* Bag - add and iterate, non-unique
-* Set - add and iterate, unique
+Effectively a set of tuples queryable by the 1st element in the tuples.
 * Queue - FIFO
 * Pushdown stack - LIFO
+* Priority Queue - highest priority goes to top. usually implemented using heap.
+* Array
+* Vector
 * List
 * Non-empty List
-* Array
-* Vector
 * Chain - list-like, with constant time prepending and appending.
 See [Cats Chain](https://typelevel.org/cats/datatypes/chain.html)
 * Binary tree
+* Heap

 ## Shuffling